MEnesAkpinar/Capstone_Projects_Customer_Segmentation/README.md

 Tasks

-1. Import Libraries, Load Dataset, Exploring Data Import Libraries
+1. Import Libraries, Load Dataset, Exploring Data

-Load Dataset
+  -Import Libraries<br>
+  -Load Dataset<br>
-Explore Data
+  -Explore Data

 2. Exploratory Data Analysis (EDA)

 3. Cluster Analysis

 Clustering based on Age and Spending Score

     i.
 Create a new dataset with two variables of your choice

     ii.
 Determine optimal number of clusters

     iii.
 Apply K Means

     iv.
 Visualizing and Labeling All the Clusters

 Clustering based on Annual Income and Spending Score

     i.
 Create a new dataset with two variables of your choice

     ii.
 Determine optimal number of clusters

     iii.
 Apply K Means

     iv.
 Visualizing and Labeling All the Clusters

 Hierarchical Clustering

     i.
 Determine optimal number of clusters using Dendogram

     ii.
 Apply Agglomerative Clustering

     iii.
 Visualizing and Labeling All the Clusters

 Conclusion